 Health and Wellbeing

-We have designated student counselling staff available at Burke Hall and the Senior Campus, each of whom are committed to ensuring the wellbeing of every one of our students.
+We have designated student counselling staff available at both the Junior School and the Senior School, each of whom are committed to ensuring the wellbeing of every one of our students.

 The intent of the Wellbeing teams across our campuses is to work collaboratively to offer specialised assistance to protect and safeguard the mental health and wellbeing of all in our care: staff, students and their families in a safe, supportive and respectful environment.
 Our aim is to foster a commitment to develop the whole person: 'Cura Personalis', the care of the individual.